February 21, 2005

 First lady Laura Bush was reportedly so taken with "The Gates," the epic project installed in New York's Central Park by artists Christo and Jeanne-Claude, that she has asked the pair to consider Crawford, TX, as the site of their next installation.
 The idea: wrap the Bush's 1600 acre ranch in eight miles of camouflage fabric.

 Some in Crawford say formerly down-home neighbor taking on 'big city' airs

 By Russell D'Arby, Arts and Entertainment Correspondent

-CRAWFORD, TX—When first lady Laura Bush traveled to New York last spring to see the epic installation in Central Park known as "The Gates," she was reportedly so dazzled by the site of 7,500 brilliant saffron panels that she wanted a piece for herself.
+CRAWFORD, TX—When first lady Laura Bush traveled to New York last week to see the epic installation in Central Park known as "The Gates," she was reportedly so dazzled by the site of 7,500 brilliant saffron panels that she wanted a piece for herself.
 "She was just in awe," says a source close to the first lady.
 "Seeing such a monumental work of art really inspired her and made her want to replicate the project somewhere else."

 Camouflage unusual for Christo